johnny0614/electricity-price-api/README.md

 ## The challenge
 Your web API should:

-* Access the provided data from S3
+* Access the provided data
 * Run a web server with at least one endpoint that accepts a ``state`` argument and calculates the mean price for that state
 * This application should be dockerized